dmythro/dmythro.com/packages/my-locales/mdx/faq.en.md

 ## Do you have open-source projects?

 Sure, I love open source community and contribute where I can.
-My biggest NPM module `countries-list` has 500k+ downloads/month.
+My biggest NPM module `countries-list` has 800k+ downloads/month.
 You can check them, or the source code of the current website on GitHub.

 ## Do you prefer remote work, office or hybrid?

-I only work remotely in recent years.
+In recent years, I have primarily worked remotely.
 In general, I truly value real-life communication and am happy to have periodical in-person meetings.
 But not on a day-to-day basis right now, not until the end of the war.
 I try to be highly available during a working day, so video calls are possible whenever it is required.